Top 20 biggest malls in Asia

-The continent is home to some of the most impressive shopping malls globally.
+Asia is home to some of the most impressive shopping malls.
+Discover some of the continent’s biggest malls.

 See also: 7 biggest malls in India